clojure/tools.namespace/README.md

 You can choose what representation works best for your application: map, vector, record, or even just a single Ref by itself.

+Typically you'll still need one global `def` somewhere, perhaps in the REPL itself, to hold the current application instance.
+See "Managing Reloads" below.

 ### Managed Lifecycle